1. Keep your contact information private.

 8. Use a private browser.

-A private browser will not track your online activity.
+A private browser will not track your online activity like Google Chrome will.
 You’ll be able to use the internet without your browser saving things like cookies, temporary files, and a history of the pages you visit.
-Incognito on Chrome does this but only to some extent.
-Try Epic, Brave, or Blur Private Browser (iOS app only).
+Incognito mode on Chrome or similar function on other browsers do this, but only to some extent.
+To be truly private, check out Epic Privacy Browser, Brave Browser, or try DuckDuckGo’s browser extension.

 9. Use an encrypted messaging app.

-This will ensure that only the people who are able to read the conversation are the ones who participated in it.
+Using an encrypted messaging app like Signal, WhatsApp or Telegram will ensure that only the people who are able to read your conversation are the ones who participated in it.
 This way, you can prevent snooping and make sure that your messages aren’t being used for marketing and advertising.
-Whatsapp is a popular one.

 10. Use a private email client.